goakiller900/factorio-miniloader-redux/README.md

 ### Item spilling

 Starting with 1.0.0, Miniloader supports multiple modes which require rebuilding the actual loader itself.
-When doing this, the items in the loader would be lost.
-Similar, when changing filters, it is possible that items get stuck inside the loader and stopping it from functioning.
+When doing this, items that are currently in the loader would be lost.
+Similar, when changing filters, it is possible that items get stuck inside the loader which would stop it from functioning.

-If a Miniloader is pushing into or pulling from a chest, it will try to push such items back into the chest.
+If a Miniloader is pushing into or pulling from a chest, it will try to move such items back into the chest.
 However, if the chest is full, the Miniloader can either spill the items around its position (and mark the items for pickup by robots) or silently discard those.
-For high value items (such as science packs or processing units), spilling is better, for low value items (ores, plates etc.), discarding is usually fine.
+For high value items (such as science packs or processing units), spilling is better, for low value items (ores, plates etc.), discarding is more convenient because there are no items lying around.

 There is a startup setting that defines the default for new miniloaders and each miniloader can be individually configured through the GUI.
 The setting is preserved in blueprints and through copy-paste.

-### Fixing Collision mask failures
+### FAQs

+#### I get an error about some "collision_mask" problems, how can I fix this?

 When using Miniloaders with some other mods (most prominent offender seems to be the [Advanced Furnaces 2 SpaceAgeFix](https://mods.factorio.com/mod/Load-Furn-2-SpaceAgeFix) mod), the game fails to load with an error message like this: